Absorica; Amnesteem; Claravis; Myorisan; Zenatane

-- Be sure your child uses 2 kinds of birth control to prevent pregnancy 1 month before care begins, during care, and for at least 1 month after care ends.
+- Be sure your child uses 2 kinds of birth control to prevent pregnancy 1 month before starting this drug, during treatment, and for at least 1 month after the last dose.

 - You may only get this drug through a special program.
 Talk with your doctor.

 - It is used to treat pimples (acne).

 - It may be given to your child for other reasons.
 Talk with the doctor.

 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your child is able to get pregnant and is not using 2 kinds of birth control.